It’s Time to Open My Parachute

 Sometimes the best time to make decisions and find answers is in the quiet of your own thoughts, digging deep down in the core of your soul – they are always there.
 They have always been there for me but I had often ignored them.

 I ignored that quiet voice that whispered softly and told me which way to go.

 Before I got sober, I did not know that I had a parachute.
 I did not understand that I could change the course of my life at any time and for any reason at all.
 I did not feel that I had that power; I always felt that life was just kinda caring me… and I was just destined to float along no matter what was happening.

-I recently had a moment of clarity – you know, that unexpected, deep clarity of some truth that has been impossible for me to see.
-Yeah, it was clear, it was so super clear – it was as clear as that moment when I woke up on the kitchen floor after a 3 day blackout and for the first time I was 100% sure that I was an alcoholic.
+Then I had a moment of clarity – you know, that unexpected, deep clarity of some truth that has been impossible for me to see.
+Yeah, it was clear, it was so super clear – it was as clear as that moment when I woke up on the kitchen floor after a 3 day blackout and for the first time I was 100% sure that I had a destructive relationship with alcohol.

 I had that same feeling again – a complete, and very distinct clarity and I acted on it at that exact moment.

 It’s now been a month since I filed for separation/divorce.
 It was an extremely difficult decision.
 I prayed every night for a sign from my Higher Power to let me know that this was the right choice for me and my family.
 And a week ago I got it…

 My quiet voice that whispered softly and told me which way to go… was completely correct.